-We don’t collect the same amount of data, depending of the stage the person is in our process.
-For example, job seekers only have to give the required data for an effective recruitment/job placement like personal details, work permit or languages skills.
+We don’t collect the same amount of data, depending on the stage the person is in our process.
+For example, job seekers only have to give the required data for an effective recruitment/job placement like personal details, work permit or language skills.
 Hired job seekers need to provide more official documents like their BSN number (burgerservicenummer), a copy of ID or passport, banking details, date of birth, nationality and address details.

 Abroad Experience doesn’t contact, collect or keep information from anyone under the age of 16.
 If a parent or a guardian suspects that his/her child has provided Abroad Experience with personal information, he/she should contact us so that we can remove that information.